jmares/learn_js_7_games/README.md

 - Tutorial: 29/03/2022 & 05/04/2022
 - Bug in collisions (tutorial code)
 - 06/04/2022: when adding a start and stop button, after clicking the start button the left and right arrows to controle the user no longer work, unless you click on the page one more time (**unsolved bug**)
-- 06/04/2022: in the tutorial there are for scenarios changing direction after a collision, there are more, which explains some weird behaviour (**unsolved bug**)
+- 06/04/2022: in the tutorial there are scenarios for changing direction after a collision, they're incomplete, which explains some weird behaviour (**unsolved bug**)
 - 07/04/2022: fix wall collisions

 The code from the tutorial for a change in direction after a collision is detected: